 Bad Breath Treatment

-Bad breath, or halitosis as it is sometimes known, can be a serious sign of some underlying dental issues in addition to being embarrassing.
-In cases where you are noticing issues with bad breath that are not caused by diet choices, you may want to consider an appointment with the experienced staff of Advanced Dental Care Austin.
-This will allow us to diagnose and develop a treatment plan for your breath concerns.
-Some people may try to treat bad breath with mints or other breath fresheners, but these only cover up the problem.
-By getting professional treatment for your breath with us, you can be sure we will discover and eliminate the underlying cause of your bad breath.
+Bad breath, or halitosis as it is sometimes known, can be a sign of a more serious underlying dental issue.
+In some cases, you may notice issues with bad breath that are not caused by diet choices, and you may want to consider an appointment with the experienced staff of Advanced Dental Care Austin.
+This will allow us to diagnose and develop a treatment plan for your bad breath concerns.
+Some people may try to treat bad breath with mints or other breath fresheners, but these only cover up the cause.
+By getting professional treatment for your breath, you can be sure we will discover and eliminate the underlying cause of your bad breath.

 What are some causes of halitosis?